heptarch/heptarch.github.io/hacks.md

 #### Documents

 - [*Why is a soap bubble like a railway?*](https://arxiv.org/abs/2008.09611) (2020).
-An expository introduction to the math of soap bubbles.
+An introduction to the math of soap bubbles.